Mikal Mikkelson, P.A.-C.

-- How long it takes you to walk 1 mile
+- How long does it takes you to walk 1 mile?

 Before you start, think about the type of activities you enjoy.
-For example, if you like dancing and get energy from being around people, aerobics classes at a gym might be a good fit.
+For example, if you like dancing and get energy from being around people, aerobics classes at a gym might be a good fit, being sure to adhere to COVID-19 regulations.
+If gyms are not open in your state, a virtual class may be a good option.
 If you're drawn to running as a time to clear your mind, then try a solo run outside.